Free Ohio Arrests & Criminal Records: Search Every OH County

 Source: Bureau of Justice Statistics

-When someone is looking to obtain information on probation or parole, it’s always important to remember the notable differences between the two.
-Parole most often is given to those who have been released from prison and is designated for major offenders.
-On the other hand, probation is designated for someone who has served little to no time in jail and for those that were convicted of a minor offense or misdemeanor.
+When someone is looking to obtain information on probationers in OH or look up Ohio parole records, it’s always important to remember the notable differences between the two.
+Parole is most often given to those who have been released from prison and is designated for major offenders.

 Inmates that were found through the Ohio online search who are on the parolee database will be listed under two designative statuses: “Adult Parole Authority (APA) supervision” or “RELEASED- judicial release” if they are on the probation search.
 See examples of both below.